Welcome to the University's Women at Leeds Network, formerly known as WiSET (Women in Science, Engineering, and Technology).

 If you'd like to join the virtual network the email list please subscribe here.

-We host a themed, monthly network meeting, the First Wednesday Club, usually held on the first Wednesday of the month.
+We host a themed, monthly network meeting, "Start the month with .....", held on Tuesdays, Wednesdays and Thursdays in rotation.

 Ultimately, it's a chance for women from across campus to come together and network in a friendly, supportive environment.